pmvr/esp32-u2f-ble/README.md

 # esp32-u2f-ble
 Implementation of the FIDO Universal 2nd Factor (U2F) protocol on ESP32 over Bluetooth LE.

-This is an project for the Arduino IDE.
+This is a project for the Arduino IDE.

 # License
 [MIT](https://opensource.org/licenses/MIT)